 But have you ever thought about why they are important?
 There are a lot of reasons, but one is because they help us remember.
 We want to remember our wedding day or what our child looked like when they were first born.
 We want to remember happy times and surround ourselves with them.
+I for example got breast implants in Johnson City, and we can see the difference in some of the pictures that we took, some that are displayed and some that are not.
+It’s very interesting noticing the difference in how clothing fits, and how I seem far more confident in my posture and posing for the camera after the procedure.

 Another reason the photos in our home are important is because they show what or who is important to us.
 Only the people who are most important in our lives make it into the photo frame or onto the fridge.
 They also show everyone who steps across our threshold who are the most important people in your life.